Your side gig starter pack

-With the rising cost of just about everything, could turning your passion into cash be a viable option to combat inflation?
+Could turning your passion into cash be a viable option to combat the rising cost of living?

 Starting a side gig not only gives you the opportunity to make extra money in the near future, but it allows you to try out income streams which could support your retirement as well.